shanshan0000/lundecpp/Readme.md

 #### Career advice
 In general I don't give any career or life advices to anyone.
 I am a liberal and believe that the beauty of life lies in its diversity and randomness, hence an infinity of possibilities.
 The meaning of life is 42, *, anything, everything.
-Giving advices to people is limiting and often unhelpful.
+Giving advices to people is limiting and more often than not unhelpful.

 However, if you aspire to be a programmer, it might be worth it to build your GitHub profile, by contributing to interesting projects (personal or open-souce) and, accumulating Green Blocks, like this: